Manage portal access using role-based access control

 - Create custom roles and control what Microsoft Defender ATP capabilities they can access with granularity.

-Control who can see information on specific machine group or groups
+Control who can see information on specific device group or groups

-- Create machine groups by specific criteria such as names, tags, domains, and others, then grant role access to them using a specific Azure Active Directory (Azure AD) user group.
+- Create device groups by specific criteria such as names, tags, domains, and others, then grant role access to them using a specific Azure Active Directory (Azure AD) user group.

 To implement role-based access, you'll need to define admin roles, assign corresponding permissions, and assign Azure AD user groups assigned to the roles.